Skip navigation

 Osteoporosis is the most common type of bone disease.

 Osteoporosis increases the risk for breaking a bone.
-About one half of all women over the age of 50 will have a fracture of the hip, wrist, or vertebra (bones of the spine) during their lifetime.
+About one half of all women over the age of 50 will have a fracture of the hip, wrist, or vertebrae (bones of the spine) during their lifetime.
 Spine fractures are the most common.

 Your body needs the minerals calcium and phosphate to make and keep healthy bones.